Lachandra41/Lachandra41.github.io/index.md

 ### Machine Learning Projects

 [Adult Income Prediction](/sample_page)
 The adult income prediction project goal is to predict the income of adults that reside in multiple countries.
 The income is greater than, equal to, or less than $50K per year.
 I used Naive Bayes model to predict accuracy of the adult income.
-Python porgramming language was used to analyza the data.
+Jupyter Python programming language was used to analyze the data.
 <img src="images/aip4.jpg?raw=true"/>

 ---